Ga. Comp. R. & Regs. 85-1-.07

 2. Upon the second occurrence of such intentional foul, the referee may, at his or her discretion and without previous warning disqualify the offending boxer or deduct two (2) points from the offending boxer.

-4. If an intentional foul causes an injury and the bout is allowed to continue, the referee will immediately notify the judges of the foul and the injury, and deduct two (2) points from the boxer who caused the foul.
+4. If an intentional foul causes an injury and the bout is allowed to continue, the referee will immediately notify the judges of the foul and the injury and deduct two (2) points from the boxer who caused the foul.
 Point deduction for an intentional foul that causes injury to a boxer is mandatory.

 (i) If ahead on the score cards, will win by Technical Decision (TW), or

 (c)Unintentional Foul.
 Except as provided below, no point will be deducted from the score or other disciplinary action taken against either boxer for an unintentional foul unless a previous warning has been given to the offending boxer.
-For the purposes of this subparagraph, unintentional fouls are actions as described by sub-paragraph (a) above, which in the judgment of the referee were not intentionally caused.
+For the purposes of this subparagraph, unintentional fouls are actions as described in sub-paragraph (a) above, which in the judgment of the referee were not intentionally caused.

 1. If an unintentional foul causes an injury severe enough for the referee to stop the bout immediately, the bout result will be announced in accordance with the Uniform Championship Rules in effect at the time of the bout.

-(Editor's Note: Currently the Uniform Championship Rules state that a bout stopped before four completed rounds will be reported as a "No Contest.")
+(Editor's Note: Currently the Uniform Championship Rules state that a bout stopped before four completed rounds be reported as a "No Contest.")

 2. If an unintentional foul causes an injury severe enough for the referee to stop the bout after four (4) rounds have been completed, the bout will result in a Technical Decision (TW), awarded to the boxer who is ahead on the score cards at the time the bout is stopped.